-About Fees Study Entry Future How to apply Faculty of Science and Engineering MSc in Electrical and Electronic Engineering Postgraduate - Taught MSc Open for admission in 2018/19 Start in September Full time MSc 1 year How to apply About the course Many employers are desperate to recruit highly trained electrical and electronic engineers and this MSc provides you with advanced knowledge across a broad area, as well as highly sought and transferable skills that are valued by employers.
+About Fees Study Entry Prospects How to apply Faculty of Science and Engineering MSc in Electrical and Electronic Engineering Postgraduate - Taught MSc Open for admission in 2018/19 Start in September Full time MSc 1 year How to apply About the course Many employers are desperate to recruit highly trained electrical and electronic engineers and this MSc provides you with advanced knowledge across a broad area, as well as highly sought and transferable skills that are valued by employers.
 It is a flexible programme with a range of options to accommodate your preferences, allowing you to gain subject-specific and generic skills, and combines academic depth with current industrial practice in the context of real engineering applications.
 You study a balance of core areas and specialist topics related to research and emerging technologies.
 Many of the projects are carried out in research groups or are linked to industry.
+Accredited by the Institution of Engineering and Technology (IET), this programme meets for further learning for registration as a Chartered Engineer.
+Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to comply with full CEng registration requirements.
 Our teaching staff Xudong Zhao Come to an open day Grab a prospectus Where you'll study Click to view directions on Google Maps Hull Campus Get in touch Admissions +44 (0)1482 466850 International Enquiries Fees and funding Home/EU: £7,275 A new system of postgraduate loans for Masters degrees in the UK are now available.
 They provide up to £10,609 for full-time and part-time taught and research Masters courses in all subject areas.
 For more information, visit our Postgraduate Loans page.
 International: £16,000 Graduate Studentship The University of Hull is pleased to offer graduates progressing from undergraduate to postgraduate taught study a studentship towards the cost of their tuition fees.
 Find out if you’re eligible by visiting the University of Hull Graduate Studentship page.
 International Scholarships and Bursaries For a list of all scholarships and bursaries for international students, please visit the International Scholarships and Bursaries page.
 We also offer an International Studentship Scheme Discount.
 UK and EU Scholarships and Bursaries The University offers a range of scholarships to help you with your studies.
 For more information, please visit the UK and EU Scholarships and Bursaries page.
 “I have grown more confident in my ability to undertake quality research because of the training I received at Hull.
 I feel a sense of accomplishment having finished my MSc, and I look forward to my PhD.”
 Samson Shittu, MSc in Electrical and Electronic Engineering What you'll study All students will complete a compulsory project, modules vary depending on your chosen pathway.
-Electrical and Electronic Engineering Energy Technologies Energy distribution and storage, smart grids Energy efficiency Instrumentation Project Management and Research Skills Electronic Engineering Embedded systems Radio systems engineering and mobile radio Digital coding Project Management and Research Skills Related courses MSc in Mechanical Engineering MSc in Energy Engineering MSc in Biomedical Engineering MSc in Chemical Engineering Engineering research degrees Designed in collaboration with industry, our degrees aim to meet a strong and growing demand for talented engineers.
+Electrical and Electronic Engineering modules include Project Management and Research Skills Energy Technologies Machine Vision Individual Project Statistical Methods and Reliability Engineering Power Distribution, Storage and Control Sustainable Engineering Systems Embedded systems Advanced Digital Design and System on Chip Instrumentation System Design and Robotics Electronic Engineering modules include Project Management and Research Skills Individual Project Radio Systems Technology Embedded systems Advanced Digital Design and System on Chip Machine Vision Mobile Radio, Propagation and Antennas Digital Coding and RF Circuit Management Related courses MSc in Mechanical Engineering MSc in Biomedical Engineering MSc in Chemical Engineering MSc in Energy Engineering Engineering research degrees Designed in collaboration with industry, our degrees aim to meet a strong and growing demand for talented engineers.
 Studying in the Humber region - Britain's 'energy estuary' - creates a wealth of career and placement opportunities.
 Our electrical and electronic engineering courses were the first in the UK to gain Institution of Engineering and Technology accreditation.
 With an estimated annual shortfall of 69,000 engineers and technicians in the UK engineering sector, your degree is likely to put you in high demand from employers.
 Entry requirements Normally an Honours degree (typically 2.2 or above, or equivalent) in an engineering or related discipline, but less well-qualified applicants with relevant industrial experience may be considered.
 International students If you require a Tier 4 student visa to study or if your first language is not English you will be required to provide acceptable evidence of your English language proficiency level.
 This course requires academic IELTS 6.0 overall, with no less than 5.5 in each skill.
 For other English language proficiency qualifications acceptable by this University, please click here.
 If your English currently does not reach the University's required standard for this programme, you may be interested in one of our English language courses.
 Visit your country page to find out more about our entry requirements.
 Future prospects Electrical and electronic engineering is one of the most in-demand subjects within engineering and many employers are keen to recruit engineers trained beyond BSc level.
 A lot of opportunities exist in conventional power generation and distribution, offshore wind and other renewable energies, process and food industries, communications, automotive and automation industries.
 This MSc provides a rational, flexibly structured and coherent programme of postgraduate study.
 You achieve a profound knowledge base in a wide area of electrical and electronic engineering and develop wider skills in IT, communication, problem-solving, team working and task management.